What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

 More companies today start the regular cadence of reviews with brief self-assessments.
 It’s particularly effective with more informal, frequent reviews.

-For instance, Treva Fairman, Chief Operating Officer at Ascend Behavior Partners, told the Wall Street Journal, her organization adopted an online assessment that takes managers just about 10 minutes to complete before having brief one-on-one chats with front-line employees who traditionally didn’t get much feedback.
+For instance, Treva Fairman, Chief Operating Officer at Ascend Behavior Partners, told the Wall Street Journal that her organization adopted an online assessment that takes managers just about 10 minutes to complete, followed by brief one-on-one chats with front-line employees who traditionally didn’t get much feedback.
 It’s helped them evaluate employees on performance and their commitment to company values.

-Whether you use a third-party tool or rely on an in-house manual process, you can create a three-question assessment to make the actual conversation effective.
+Whether you use performance management software tool or rely on an in-house manual process, you can create a three-question assessment to make the actual conversation effective.
 Touch on:

 - What’s gone well since the last discussion